divinurised/pokedex-me/README.md

 ## Project 💻

-Pokedex.me is a application list pokemons and show their stats, sounds and more.
+Pokedex.me is a application that list pokemons and show their stats, sounds and more.
 You can also simulate a Pokemon appearance in a interactive map.

 ## License